wavefrontHQ/docs/pages/doc/logging_overview.md

 </table>

 ### Drill into Logs from an Alert

+{% include note.html content="Even if logging is enabled for your environment, this feature might have to be enabled separately.
+Contact [technical support](wavefront_support_feedback.html#support)." %}

 To drill into logs from an alert:
 1. Go to the [alert viewer](alerts.html#alert-viewer-tutorial) for an alert.